The HIPAA Privacy Rule

 Meeba Gracy

-Medical information: who has access to it and how is that access governed?
-There is a lot of ambiguity around this topic.
+Medical information is extremely sensitive.
+In the past, there was a sense of ambiguity on who has access to it and how that access is governed.
 This confusion was the driving factor behind Congress giving a green light to the Health Insurance Portability and Accountability Act (HIPAA), which includes a set of regulations known as the HIPAA Privacy Rule.

 In this blog post, we’ll overview HIPAA’s Privacy Rule, exploring why Congress deemed these rules necessary and what they mean for safeguarding health data.